Peep Show at 20: The El Dude Brothers on their chaotic heyday

 For Webb, it was the POV filming technique that threw him off initially.
 Instead of acting to a real person, they were constantly looking down the barrel of a camera.
 It’s tough to give a convincing, human performance when your only co-star is a black box filled with circuits and wires.
 “I remember watching an interview with Ewan McGregor,” he says, “and he was complaining about all the green screen acting on Star Wars – having to imagine the other character a lot of the time.
 I was watching and thinking: ‘Dave and I spent 12 years doing that!’
 We just had to give our best.
 We’d been in rehearsal and we’d watched what the other person did.
 Then we’d have to try to recreate it one [side] at a time.
 It was really bizarre.”

 Out of that confusing process though, came a revolutionary format.
 Before Peep Show, it had been very hard (“impossible”, says Bain) to get first-person narration into television.
 Novels?
 Easy.
 But how do you tell a TV audience which character, in a scene full of characters, just spoke without anyone moving their mouth?
-The POV solved this – and paired with Mark’s bitter world view (“People like Coldplay and voted for the Nazis, you can’t trust people Jeremy”), created some of the funniest one-liners in modern comedy.
+The POV solved this – and paired with Mark’s bitter world view (“Butter the toast.
+Eat the toast.
+Shit the toast.
+God, life’s relentless”), created some of the funniest one-liners in modern comedy.
 We are often far more interesting, as Bain and Armstrong learned, when we don’t know someone’s listening.
 “I remember being absolutely fascinated with Sam’s idea about the repetitive nature of one’s thoughts,” says Armstrong, “and that slightly depressing feeling of, ‘Fucking hell, is this all there is?’
 It was very, very potent.”

 After a “warm but muted” reaction to the first episode, Peep Show started to build a following.
 “It didn’t set any viewing records… you had to go and find it”, says Bain, but early champions included Ricky Gervais who talked it up in interviews as the “best show on television”.
 This helped get attention from the right industry heads – and series one was nominated for a BAFTA in 2004.
 More would come over the next 11 years, and yet it wasn’t until the final two seasons that Channel 4 gave them a double commission, meaning they didn’t have to worry about getting cancelled.
 Naturally, that was when they decided to call it quits.